vandrada/vandrada.github.io/source/_posts/2015-07-26-recursion-is-beautiful.markdown

 ### Tail Call Optimization

 So if recursion is a valid tool, why isn't it used more?
-I know one of the main reasons that I avoid recursion because of the stack.
+I know one of the main reasons that I avoid recursion is because of the stack.

 Let's take the familiar factorial function.
 In Java, we could write